When you have completed your research and are ready to write your thesis, we encourage you to follow these guidelines.

 Type the Roman numeral two (ii) centered at the bottom of the page.

-Lists: Tables, Figures, Illustrations, Charts, Graphs - Follow the format used for your Table of Contents.
+Follow the format used for your table of contents.
 Use a separate page for each type of list.
 Number with the appropriate Roman numeral.
 Make sure to double space.

-Introduction - The Introduction should review the literature that formed the basis for your work.
+The introduction should review the literature that formed the basis for your work.
 It should also include a statement of the problem, hypotheses and specific aims.
 The text must be double-spaced and each page must be numbered beginning with the number 1.
 The text must be printed on only one side of each page.
 Cite references by author and date.

 Tables, figures, etc. should be placed in order after the reference section.